 The Youth Restoration Project will show you what can be achieved when schools, organizations and communities share a healing, inclusive philosophy.

-YRP offers three kinds of services:
+YRP offers three kinds of services, that work best when used together.

 - We offer basic, intermediate and advanced training programs conducted on site, with groups of no fewer than 10.